Vyral/steven-pilkington/_posts/2019-02-25-real-estate-cycles--being-prepared-for-the-future-of-our-market.md

 “How can both outcomes potentially be good news?” you may ask.&nbsp;

-Well, **real estate cycles, and those cycles are patterned on historical numbers.** Though we never know what will happen for sure, it gives us a good idea of what to look for.
+Well, **real estate runs in cycles, and those cycles are patterned on historical numbers.** Though we never know what will happen for sure, it gives us a good idea of what to look for.
 Real estate cycles run through four main phases; when a new cycle begins, the first phase will start out on a “top” and finish at the next top with the last phase.&nbsp;

 From one peak to the next, a real estate cycle will routinely last around seven years.
 In Denver, it can be argued that our last peak arrived somewhere between late 2005 and mid-2006.
 That’s just shy of 14 years of a positive cycle!&nbsp;